keiranseth/cyclistic-bike-share-analysis/README.md

 -   The average ride duration of casual riders is more or less within 14 to 28 minutes across all quarters, months, and on any day of the week.
 -   In the use of electric scooters in August and September, there are more casual riders than annual members.

+### Actionable Recommendations

-After finding out that casual riders bike twice as long as annual members, the analytics team mainly recommends more research on why this is so.
-Although we can formulate the following hypotheses:
+After finding out that casual riders often bike twice as long as annual members, the analytics team mainly recommends more research on why this is so.
+We can formulate the following hypotheses:

--   **Casual riders use the bike-share service for leisurely bike rides or for cycling exercise, especially on the weekends.**
+-   Casual riders use the bike-share service for leisurely bike rides or for cycling exercise, especially on the weekends.
+This would explain the longer ride durations.
--   **Annual members use the bike-share service for utility and transportation/commute, especially on the weekends.**
+-   Annual members use the bike-share service for utility and transportation/commuting, especially on the weekdays.
+This would explain the shorter ride durations and the overwhelming ride count.

-**_The analytics team cannot assess, or even support the veracity of these hypotheses from the current data we are given, unless we have more comprehensive data in the form of brief surveys and questionnaires to our entire consumer base._** Hopefully, with more comprehensive data for next year, the analytics team can uncover deeper insights.
+**Unless we have more comprehensive data in the form of brief surveys and questionnaires to our entire consumer base**, the analytics team cannot assert the veracity of these hypotheses from the differences of the ride duration between casual riders and annual members alone.
+Hopefully, with more comprehensive data for next year, the analytics team can uncover deeper insights.

 The main, but tentative, recommendation from the analytics team is:

-> **Create annual pricing plans tailored for prospective bikers and scooters who ride either for leisure and scenery rides, or for exercise, such as long-distance cycling.**
+> **Create annual pricing plans tailored for prospective bikers and scooters who ride either for leisure and scenery rides, or for exercise.**

 Since the analytics team also looked at quarterly and monthly trends of the ride duration and average ride count, another recommendation by the analytics is: